LET THE BUYER BE AWARE

 Note: The DMV will not register or grant title to a salvaged vehicle without a completed salvage disclosure statement.
 In addition, the DMV must examine each vehicle branded or identified by the seller as "Rebuilt Salvage" for stolen parts before the vehicle can be registered or titled.

-If you obtained a loan to purchase the vehicle, the dealer MUST handle the registration for you.
+If a lien is being recorded or the dealer issued number plates, the dealer MUST handle the registration for you.
 The dealer may charge you up to $75 for this service, plus the actual fees for the vehicle's Certificate of Title (MV-999), registration, and license plates.
 As a customer courtesy, a registered dealer may submit your completed Vehicle Registration/Title Application (MV-82) to the DMV.
 The dealer also may provide a temporary certificate of registration and, if needed, new license plates.

 Buying From a Private Seller